Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Threshold Saturation in One-Dimensional Systems

 {\em Discussion:} The (strictly) positive gap condition is related to the existence of interpolating spatial fixed point solutions.
 In particular, we will see that systems possessing $(0,1)$-interpolating fixed point solutions must satisfy the positive gap condition and have $A(\hf,\hg)=0.$ Systems satisfying the strictly positive gap condition with $A(\hf,\hg)=0$ will be proven to possess $(0,1)$-interpolating spatial fixed point solutions.
 The cases where $A(\hf,\hg) \neq 0$ correspond to $(0,1)$-interpolating traveling wave solutions.
+In this case we show that the strictly positive gap condition is sufficient for the existence of a wave-like solution but the positive gap condition is not known to be necessary.
+We conjecture that it is not in fact necessary.

 \blemma[Trivial Behavior] If $\cross(\hf,\hg)$ is trivial then the system behavior is simplified and under DE, i.e., under $\eqref{eqn:gfrecursion}$, the only spatial fixed points are with $\ff^t$ and $\fg^t$ set to either the constant $0$ or the constant $1,$ one of which is stable and one of which is unstable.
 The system converges for all initial values, other than the unstable spatial fixed point itself, to the stable spatial fixed point. \elemma